 Under his leadership, the Connetquot High School Concert Choir has appeared at American Choral Directors Association, New York State School Music Association, and New York State School Board Association conferences and won 2nd place in the 2020 American Prize national performing arts competition.
 Brad was also chosen as a semifinalist for the 2021 Grammy Music Educator Award.
 Additionally, Connetquot’s annual Choral Arts Day event was selected by Music for All as an Advocacy in Action award recipient.

-Brad Drinkwater received his Bachelor’s degree in Music Education, with dual concentrations in voice and piano, from New York University.
+Brad received his bachelor’s degree in Music Education, with dual concentrations in voice and piano, from New York University and later earned a Master of Arts degree from Teachers College, Columbia University.
 At NYU, he studied with David Elliott, Francisco Nuñez, and Deirdre O’Donohue and served as the Assistant Director and pianist for the NYU Children’s Choir.
-He later earned a Master of Arts degree in Music and Music Education from Teachers College, Columbia University.
+He was also recognized at the International Championship of Collegiate A Cappella for both arrangements and vocal performances.

-Brad has been the pianist for the Suffolk Symphonic Choir since its inception in 2013.
-He enjoys working as a collaborative pianist and performing throughout Long Island.
-He also maintains an active voice and piano studio and is a member of the eVoco Voice Collective.
+Brad enjoys working as a conductor, singer, and collaborative pianist, performing throughout Long Island—including as a member of the eVoco Voice Collective.
 Most importantly, he shares his love of music with his wife, Lauren, and their two sons.